Mary-design99/phase-1-first-class-functions/README.md

 miles.

+In programming-speak, we could write out a function for every day (follow along

+  - take a _callback function_ as an argument
+  - call the callback function
-In programming-speak, we could write out a function for every day (follow along by writing out these examples in a REPL, or in the `index.js` file!):
+by writing out these examples in a REPL, or in the `index.js` file!):

 ```js